 These should come with a dropper or syringe for administration.
 Fill the dropper or syringe with the prescribed amount of medicine.
 Holding your dog’s head still with one hand, insert the tip of the dropper or syringe into a corner of the mouth, between the cheek and teeth, aiming toward the back of your dog’s head, then squeeze the dropper or depress the syringe plunger to empty it.

 - Make sure you do this slowly so your dog has time to swallow the liquid and breathe normally.

 - Do not tilt your dog’s head back; this may cause your dog to inhale the medicine.

 - Hold your dog’s mouth closed and stroke their throat or blow on their nose to encourage swallowing.

 - Reward your dog after with a treat approved by your veterinarian.

-These are probably the toughest medication to give dogs, especially bitter tasting formulas.
+These are probably the toughest medication to give dogs, especially bitter-tasting formulas.
 But not to worry, we’ve got a secret: cottage cheese is a great food to hide powder medicine!
-Cottage cheese is strong smelling with a great consistency for mixing in powders.
-Start off with a 1 tsp to 1 tbsp ratio.
+Cottage cheese is strong-smelling with great consistency for mixing in powders.
+Start with a 1 tsp to 1 tbsp ratio.
 For each teaspoon of powdered medication, mix with one tablespoon of cottage cheese.
 Add additional cottage cheese as needed until the powder is no longer visible.

 - Avoid cottage cheese if your dog has issues digesting dairy.